camsaul/methodical/README.md

 ;; -> [:object :string]
 ```

-Note that when using the programmatic functions, primary and `:around` methods are each passed an implicit
+Note that when using these programmatic functions, primary and `:around` methods are each passed an implicit
 `next-method` arg as their first arg.
 The `defmethod` macro binds this automatically, but you'll need to handle it
 yourself when using these functions.